 - ask the other party questions

-- be required to answer the other party’s questions
+- answer the other party’s questions

 - ask the mediator questions.